realworldocaml/book/en/variables-and-functions.md

 Variables and functions are fundamental ideas that show up in virtually all programming languages.
-But OCaml has a different take on these basic concepts, and so we'll spend some time digging into the details of OCaml's variables and functions differ from what you may have seen elsewhere.
+But OCaml has a different take on these basic concepts, and so we'll spend some time digging into the details so you can see how OCaml's variables and functions differ from what you may have encountered in other languages.

 ## Variables

 At its simplest, a variable is an identifier whose meaning is bound to a particular value.
 In OCaml these bindings are often introduced using the `let` keyword.
-When typed in at the prompt of the interpreter, a let binding has the following syntax.
+We can type a so-called _top-level_ `let` binding into `utop` with the following syntax to bind a new variable.

 ```ocaml
 let <identifier> = <expr>
 ```

-As we'll see when we get to the module system in [xref](#files-modules-and-programs), this same syntax is used for toplevel definitions in a module.
+As we'll see when we get to the module system in [xref](#files-modules-and-programs), this same syntax is used for let bindings at the top-level of a module.

 Every variable binding has a _scope_, which is the portion of the code that can refer to that binding.
-The scope of a toplevel let binding is everything that follows it in the toplevel session (or in the remainder of the module).
+The scope of a top-level let binding is everything that follows it in the session, when using `utop`, or, when using modules, for the remainder of the module.

 Here's a simple example.